adobe/aepsdk-roku/Documentation/api-reference.md

 ### shutdown

-Call this function to shut down the SDK and drop further API calls.
+Call this function to shut down the AEP Roku SDK and drop further API calls.

 ##### Syntax